Enterwell/react-starter/README.md

 By writing tests we achieve automated checks that everything in the application is working properly.
 Automated tests are useful because you don't have to manually test all the functionalities every time something changes in the application.

 Cypress has been selected as the most suitable library for testing the valid operation of the application.
-As part of this React starter, integration tests have been written for each of the `views` and component tests for each of the `components`, but sometimes it will be appropriate to write unit tests for individual javascript modules.
+As part of this React starter, integration tests have been written for each of the `views` and component tests for each of the `components`, but sometimes it will be appropriate to write unit tests for individual JavaScript modules.
 Integration tests of `views` and component tests of `components` should be a minimum of what should be tested in the application.

 Integration tests can be run directly from the command line using the command